dbradley555/professional-portfolio/README.md

 ## Description

-This application creates and manages a database in MongoDB that contains the framework for a social networking application.
+This application is a professional portfolio for Daniel Bradley using several technologies including React.

 ## Table of Contents